-NEWARK, Del. - For nearly two weeks, Army veteran Lori Bilyou and her husband Guy have been desperately searching their Newark neighborhood for her missing service dog.
+NEWARK, Del.
+(WPVI) -- For nearly two weeks, Army veteran Lori Bilyou and her husband Guy have been desperately searching their Newark neighborhood for her missing service dog.

 The two were paired together two years ago, when Bilyou returned from Afghanistan.

 Ozzy, a gray colored Goldendoodle, is her mobility dog.
 He also helps her cope with PTSD.